abuseofnotation/humane-tech/_chapters/01-tech-under-capitalism.md

 This is what we can call a *non-human* technology, one that does little to improve the lives of the organization's clients (actual humans), but does a lot to advance the business of the organization that sells the product.

 Non-human technologies range from, gimmicks - useless features that are just there to convince you to buy the new version of the product, to features that might be harmful for you, but they will better the organization's position in the market.
-Such technologies (non-human) are now the *main driver of economic growth*, which is no wonder, as *they are designed to trigger economic growth*.
+Such technologies (non-humane) are now the *main driver of economic growth*, which is no wonder as *they are designed to trigger economic growth*.

-A simple example, that pops to mind right now is the ability to pay on ATM's using your phone of smartwatch - this technology doesn't improve your life in any way, (remember how we had to carry those *heavy* credit cards around whenever we went.) but quite the reverse - it locks you to using specific smartphones and specific payment platforms.
+A simple example, that pops to mind right now is the ability to pay on ATM's using your phone of smartwatch - this technology doesn't improve your life in any way, (remember how we had to carry those *heavy* credit cards around whenever we went), but quite the reverse - it locks you to using specific smartphones and specific payment platforms.

 But users would buy the new product, simply because it is new, simply for the sake of participating, simply because this is the way to go.